Graham Hill (theologian)

-Graham Joseph Hill (born 8 July 1969) is an Australian theologian who is a Professor of Missiology and World Christianity at the Sydney College of Divinity.
-He is the State Leader of Baptist Mission Australia (Western Australia).
-Hill's research focuses on World Christianity but he is also known for his work on biblical egalitarianism and women theologians of global Christianity.
-He has published in the areas of missiology, applied theology, and global and ecumenical approaches to missional ecclesiology.
+Graham Joseph Hill (born 8 July 1969) is an Australian theologian who is a former associate professor of the University of Divinity.
+Since 2024, he works as a mission catalyst for the Uniting Church in New South Wales and the Australian Capital Territory.
+Hill is a research associate with the Center for the Study of Global Christianity at Gordon–Conwell Theological Seminary in Hamilton, Massachusetts, US, and an associate professor and research fellow at Charles Sturt University.
+Hill is the author or editor of eighteen theological books.
+His research focuses on World Christianity but he is also known for his work on biblical egalitarianism and women theologians of global Christianity.
+He has published in the areas of missiology, applied theology, Christian spirituality and global and ecumenical approaches to missional ecclesiology.

 Education

-In addition to undergraduate studies, Hill completed a Master of Theology at the University of Notre Dame Australia, and a Doctor of Philosophy (Ph.D) at Flinders University.
+In addition to undergraduate studies, Hill completed a Master of Theology degree at the University of Notre Dame Australia, and a Doctor of Philosophy (Ph.D) at Flinders University.